ParticleMedia/RAGTruth/README.md

 {
   "source_id": "14312",
   "task_type": "QA",
-  "source": "MS MARCO",
+  "source": "MARCO",
   "source_info": {
     "question": "how to prepare beets and beet greens", "passages": "passage 1:Procedures: 1  Preheat oven to 350 degrees Fahrenheit.
 2  Wash beets thoroughly, leaving skins on.
 3  Place beets in a small baking dish or roasting pan, toss with 2 tablespoons of coconut oil, cover and bake for 45 to 60 minutes or until tender.
 For the greens: heat remaining coconut oil in a skillet over medium-low heat.\n\npassage 2:Serve with red wine vinegar or butter and salt and pepper.
 For the greens: heat remaining coconut oil in a skillet over medium-low heat.
 Add garlic and onion and cook for one minute.
 Tear the beet greens into 2 to 3 inch pieces, and add to skillet, stirring until wilted and tender.
 Season with salt and pepper.\n\npassage 3:Directions See How It's Made.
 1  Wash the greens thoroughly several times in deep water.
 Cook in very little boiling salted water until just tender, a few minutes.
 2  Submit a Correction.\n\n"
   },
-  "prompt": "Briefly answer the following question:\nhow to prepare beets and beet greens\nBear in mind that your response should be strictly based on the following three passages:\npassage 1:Procedures: 1  Preheat oven to 350 degrees Fahrenheit.
+  "prompt": "Briefly answer the following question:\nhow to prepare beets and beet greens\nBear in mind that your response should be strictly based on the following ten passages:\npassage 1:Procedures: 1  Preheat oven to 350 degrees Fahrenheit.
 2  Wash beets thoroughly, leaving skins on.
 3  Place beets in a small baking dish or roasting pan, toss with 2 tablespoons of coconut oil, cover and bake for 45 to 60 minutes or until tender.
 For the greens: heat remaining coconut oil in a skillet over medium-low heat.\n\npassage 2:Serve with red wine vinegar or butter and salt and pepper.
 For the greens: heat remaining coconut oil in a skillet over medium-low heat.
 Add garlic and onion and cook for one minute.
 Tear the beet greens into 2 to 3 inch pieces, and add to skillet, stirring until wilted and tender.
 Season with salt and pepper.\n\npassage 3:Directions See How It's Made.
 1  Wash the greens thoroughly several times in deep water.
 Cook in very little boiling salted water until just tender, a few minutes.
 2  Submit a Correction.\n\nIn case the passages do not contain the necessary information to answer the question, please reply with: \"Unable to answer based on given passages.\"\noutput:"
 }
 ```